disagriabl/disagriabl/README.md

 ### Hi there 👋
--  🏗 currently building my data portfolio
+-  🏗 currently building data portfolio
 -  👷‍♂️ interested in data engineering
 -  🔎 looking opportunities to work in data science field